Metal assisted chemical etching: Experimental procedure of MACE

 As already stated above MACE requires metal particles or a thin metal thin film on top of a silicon substrate.
 This can be achieved with several methods such as sputter deposition or thermal evaporation.
 A method to obtain particles from a continuous thin film is thermal dewetting.

 These deposition methods can be combined with lithography such that only desired regions are covered with metal.
 Since MACE is an anisotropic etching method (etching takes place not in all spatial directions) a pre-defined metal pattern can be directly transferred into the silicon substrate.

 Another method of depositing metal particles or thin films is electroless plating of noble metals on the surface of silicon.
 Since the redox potentials of the redox couples of noble metals are below the valence band edge of silicon, noble metal ions can (like described in the theory section) inject holes (or extract electrons) from the substrate while they are reduced.
 In the end metallic particles or films are obtained at the surface.

 Finally, after the deposition of the metal on the surface of silicon, the sample is immersed in an etching solution containing hydrofluoric acid and oxidizing agent.
 Etching will take place as long as the oxidizing agent and the acid are consumed or until the sample is removed from the etching solution.

 Applications of MACE

-The reason why MACE is heavily researched is that it allows completely anisotropic etching of silicon substrates which is not possible with other wet chemical etching methods (see figure to the right).
+The reason why MACE is heavily researched is that it allows completely anisotropic etching of silicon substrates (see figure to the right).
 Usually the silicon substrate is covered with a protective layer such as photoresist before it is immersed in an etching solution.
 The etching solution usually has no preferred direction of attacking the substrate, therefore isotropic etching takes place.
 In semiconductor engineering, however it is often required that the sidewalls of the etched trenches are steep.
 This is usually realized with methods that operate in the gas-phase such as reactive ion etching.
 These methods require expensive equipment compared to simple wet etching.
 MACE, in principle allows the fabrication of steep trenches but is still cheap compared to gas-phase etching methods.